Stillbirth Compensation Claims

 • Medical expenses - any costs related to the pregnancy, delivery, and any subsequent treatment can be claimed, as well as the travel costs associated with attending appointments.

-• Funeral Expenses: The costs of the child's funeral can also be included in the claim.
+• Funeral expenses - the costs of the child's funeral can also be included in the claim.

 Additionally, stillbirth negligence claims can play a key role in helping you understand why a stillbirth happened, and obtain an apology from those responsible.
 This can provide you and your family with closure, and lead to changes that will prevent the same mistakes from being made again in future.